What is Tummy Time?

 Position one hand under the tummy and between the legs and carry baby tummy down.
 Use other hand to support baby’s head and neck.
 Nestle baby close to your body to help get baby accustomed to the position.

 Place baby face down across your lap to burp or soothe them.
 A hand on baby’s bottom will help steady and calm them

-Get down level with your baby to encourage eye contact.
-Roll up and place a blanket under the chest and upper arms for added support.
+Get level with your baby to encourage eye contact.
+Roll up a blanket and place it under their chest and upper arms for added support.